 Masters of Science

 The master's degree requires 30 credits.
-We offer three approaches to obtaining an MS in Materials Science and Engineering:
+There are several different approaches to obtaining an MS in Materials Science and Engineering:

-- Enrolled MSE undergraduates with at least a 3.0 GPA may apply to thorugh the Graduate School and continue without interruption to complete the MS degree, comprised of 30 semester hours of academic credits and a final presentation of a paper in front of a faculty committee.
-Read more about the requirements here.
+Undergraduate students in the MSE program with at least a 3.0 GPA (preferably >3.2) may apply to the graduate program and through the Graduate School to continue without interruption to complete the MS degree.
+There is still a requirement to complete 30 academic credits and either a research dissertation of a final presentation of a paper in front of a faculty committee.
+Link to more details.

 Doctor of Philosophy [PhD]

-The Ph.D. requires 36 semester hours of academic courses and 36 semester hours of research.
-A thesis is required.
+The Ph.D. requires 36 credits of academic courses and 36 research credits.
+A written doctoral thesis is required.
 The Ph.D. degree is usually done on a full time basis and requires four to five years.
-Most students are supported with a GA, TA or Fellowship during this time.
-The financial support package includes payment of full tuition, medical insurance, and a stipend ranging from $23,000 to $28,000/year.
+Part-time study is also possible, but this can take significantly longer and is highly dependent on the individual students circumstances.
+Most students studying for a Ph.D. are supported as a Graduate Assistant (GA), a Teaching Assistant (TA) or via a Fellowship during their studies.
+The financial support package varies depending on the exact mechanism.
+It typically includes payment of full tuition, medical insurance, and a stipend of around $30,000/year.

-In order to qualify for Ph.D. study, candidates must take the qualifying exam.
-The exam, offered twice each year in January and May, is designed to determine that the candidate has demonstrated the intellectual ability of a Ph.D. and is capable of conceiving, organizing, proposing, and conducting high quality independent research.
-All first-year students who wish to proceed to a Ph.D. should take this exam at the end of their first year.
+Completing the Ph.D. is a multi-step process that requires the candidate to pass a qualifying exam after a year of studying.
+The exam is offered in January and May of each year.
+It is designed to determine that the candidate has demonstrated the intellectual ability to complete a Ph.D. and is capable of conceiving, organizing, proposing, and conducting high quality independent research.
+All students who wish to proceed to a Ph.D. must pass the qualifying exam.
+It can be taken a maximum of two times.